 The term Conservation has not been explicitly defined in Indian statutes, but for general understanding, it means preservation, protection or restoration.
 These efforts are undertaken to ensure that the resources shall be used sustainably and that future generation also has access to these resources.
 Wildlife is a part of nature and it is our responsibility to protect it.

 Conservation efforts are undertaken to integrate evolutionary theory with environmental reality.
-It helps us to predict how our wildlife would react to future environmental changes.
+It helps us to predict how our wildlife will react to future environmental changes.
 In our rituals, there is the explanation of many trees and animals which are still considered the sign of God and are worshipped as God.
 In my opinion, these are the best steps taken by our Ancestors to save such types of trees and animals which are more important for the survival of humans because almost all the trees and animals which we worship are important to us.

 Wildlife Conservation Projects in India